-We will host the second in the mini webinar series on forensic interviews in Barnahus on March 7th at 2pm CET, to present strategies and approaches to meeting the individual needs of every child and ensuring equitable access to child-friendly justice at the Barnahus.
-This will include adaptations for children with disabilities or language barriers, including using interpretation.
-The webinar will also discuss adapting the interviews to different age groups and what you can expect from children of different ages.
+The second part of our mini-webinar series on forensic interviews will be hosted in Barnahus on 7 March, at 2pm CET.
+We will present strategies and approaches to meeting the individual needs of every child, and ensuring equitable access to child-friendly justice by including adaptations for children with disabilities or language barriers (eg. interpretation).
+The webinar will also discuss adapting interviews for different age groups, and what can be expected from children of different ages.

 About the speaker:

-Gordana Buljan Flander (PhD) is a psychologist, psychotherapist and Director of the Child and Youth Protection Center of Zagreb.
-She has been working with children for over 30 years and was amongst the first professionals in Croatia who recognized the importance of the issue of child abuse and neglect.
+Gordana Buljan Flander (PhD) is a psychologist, psychotherapist, and the director of the Child and Youth Protection Center of Zagreb.
+She has worked with children for over 30 years, and was amongst the first professionals in Croatia who recognized the importance of addressing child abuse and neglect.
 In 1997 she founded the helpline for abused and neglected children; in 2002 she initiated the foundation of the Child Protection Center of Zagreb – the only health care institution specialized in working with traumatized children in Croatia.

-Besides working directly with children and families, she is active as an academic and wrote 7 books and several scientific papers.
-She works as a lecturer on many universities and is Court Expert for psychology, conducting trainings in domestic, regional and international settings, sharing experiences with other professionals in Croatia and worldwide.
+Besides working directly with children and families, she is an active academic and has written seven books and several scientific papers.
+She lectures at several universities, is a Court Expert for psychology, conducts trainings in domestic, regional and international settings, and shares her experiences with other professionals in Croatia and worldwide.

-The first discussion on the importance of forensic interview for child victims and witnesses of violence in criminal proceedings was held on February 14th - the recording is available here!
-The third session in this mini series will be held on March 14th to discuss preventing re-victimization when conducting forensic interviews at the Barnahus.
+The first discussion on the importance of forensic interviews for child victims and witnesses of violence in criminal proceedings was held on 14 February – the recording is available here!
+The third session in this mini-series was held on 14 March, on preventing re-victimization when conducting forensic interviews at the Barnahus.

 How to attend the webinar:

 Use the button below to sign up for the webinar.
-A few hours before the webinar you will receive an email with the link to the webinar room and instructions how to join.
-Joining our webinars is very easy, doesn't require any special skills from you and only takes a minute or two.
-You can join the webinar from your computer, tablet or mobile phone.
+A few hours before the webinar, you will receive an email with the link to the webinar room and instructions on how to join.
+Joining our webinars is very easy, doesn't require any special skills from you, and only takes a minute or two.
+You can join the webinar from your computer, tablet, or mobile phone.

-You can check here when the webinar starts in your time zone.
+You can check when the webinar starts in your time zone here .